sejjax/sejjax/README.md

 <hr/>

 ### 😀 About
-Hey, my name is Danil and I am FullStack Developer with passion to all new technologies and professional challenges.
-I am capable and fully ready to create and developer highly profitable and scalable web applications using up to date technologies and approaches.
-I have chose the following development path as I was always interested in modernisation and improvement of all types of user experience areas.
-It would be a great challenge and contribution to join your company or become a part of your development team!
-As a developer I do not have any bad habits, I consider myself as a responsible employee with high willingness to developer my skills and professional experience.
-Please, do not hesitate and contact me at any time.
+Hello, I’m experienced Senior Full Stack Developer with a passion for integrating new technologies and tackling professional challenges.
+Skilled in creating highly profitable and scalable web applications using cutting-edge technologies and architectural approaches.
+With over 4 years of professional experience, I specialize in modernizing and enhancing user experience areas.
+Eager to contribute to your company's success and thrive as part of your development team.

 ### 🛠 Skills and used languages
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-original.svg" alt="javascript" width="40" height="40"/> </a>